-Inside Cash’s Bar – Ubly’s Can-Covered Curiosity from the 1940s
+Inside Cash’s Bar Ubly – Michigan’s Can Covered Bar of the 1940s – Video

 Cash's Bar Ubly